Optimal estimation of the null distribution in large-scale inference: Abstract

 \section{Abstract}

 { The advent of large-scale inference has spurred reexamination of conventional statistical thinking.
-In a series of highly original articles, Efron persuasively illustrated the danger for downstream inference in assuming the veracity of the theoretical null distribution.
-However intimidating in other contexts, the large-scale setting is to the statistician's benefit here.
-There is now potential to estimate, rather than assume, the null distribution.
-In a Gaussian model for \(n\) many \(z\)-scores with at most \(k < \frac{n}{2}\) nonnulls, Efron suggests estimating the location and scale parameters of the null distribution.
-Placing no assumptions on the nonnull effects, the statistical task can be viewed as a robust estimation problem.
-However, the best known robust estimators fail to be consistent in the regime \(k \asymp n\) which is especially relevant in large-scale inference.
-The failure of estimators which are minimax rate-optimal with respect to other formulations of robustness (e.g. Huber's contamination model) might suggest the impossibility of consistent estimation in this regime and, consequently, a major weakness of Efron's suggestion.
-A sound evaluation of Efron's model thus requires a complete understanding of consistency.

-We sharply characterize the regime of \(k\) for which consistent estimation is possible and further establish the minimax estimation rates.
-It is shown consistent estimation of the location parameter is possible if and only if \(\frac{n}{2} - k = \omega(\sqrt{n})\), and consistent estimation of the scale parameter is possible in the entire regime \(k < \frac{n}{2}\).
-Faster rates than those in Huber's contamination model are achievable by exploiting the Gaussian character of the data.
-The minimax upper bound is obtained by considering estimators based on the empirical characteristic function.
-The minimax lower bound involves constructing two marginal distributions whose characteristic functions match on a wide interval containing zero.
-The construction notably differs from those in the literature by sharply capturing a scaling of \(n-2k\) in the minimax estimation rate of the location. }
+In a series of highly original articles, Efron persuasively illustrated the danger for downstream inference in assuming the veracity of a posited null distribution.
+In a Gaussian model for \(n\) many \(z\)-scores with at most \(k < \frac{n}{2}\) nonnulls, Efron suggests estimating the parameters of an \emph{empirical null} \(N(\theta, \sigma^2)\) instead of assuming the \emph{theoretical null} \(N(0, 1)\).
+Looking to the robust statistics literature by viewing the nonnulls as outliers is unsatisfactory as the question of optimal rates is still open; even consistency is not known in the regime \(k \asymp n\) which is especially relevant to many large-scale inference applications.
+However, provably rate-optimal robust estimators have been developed in other models (e.g. Huber contamination) which appear quite close to Efron's proposal.
+Notably, the impossibility of consistency when \(k \asymp n\) in these other models may suggest the same major weakness afflicts Efron's popularly adopted recommendation.
+A sound evaluation thus requires a complete understanding of information-theoretic limits.
+We characterize the regime of \(k\) for which consistent estimation is possible, notably without imposing any assumptions at all on the nonnull effects.
+Unlike in other robust models, it is shown consistent estimation of the location parameter is possible if and only if \(\frac{n}{2} - k = \omega(\sqrt{n})\), and of the scale parameter in the entire regime \(k < \frac{n}{2}\).
+Furthermore, we establish sharp minimax rates and show estimators based on the empirical characteristic function are optimal by exploiting the Gaussian character of the data.